Ohio officials release more body cam video of fatal police shooting of Black teen and urge community to await the facts - KESQ

 Police did not have any information on whether the two other individuals were injured, Woods said.

-The officer will be taken off the street while an investigation by the Bureau of Criminal Investigation (BCI) in the Ohio Attorney General’s Office takes place, Woods said.
-The investigation then goes to the Franklin County Grand Jury and then back to the police department for an internal review, Woods said.
+The officer will be off the street while an investigation by the Bureau of Criminal Investigation (BCI) in the Ohio Attorney General’s Office takes place, Woods said.
+The investigation then goes to the Franklin County grand jury and then back to the police department for an internal review, Woods said.

 Ma’Khia’s death, Hardin said, “put in stark view” the need for police oversight and accountability.